 |Deciding between overhead and underground construction in road reserves||Please refer to the process when deciding between overhead and underground construction in road reserves for power supplies associated with subdivision and non-subdivision projects.|

 |Decorative fixtures, signs and banners on our assets||The requirements for the attachment of fixtures, fittings, signs and banners on our poles and streetlight columns.|

 |Generator and Load Model guidelines||The Generator and Load Model Guidelines clarifies Western Power's approach to developing and maintaining accurate computer models, and clarifies users' requirements for provision of computer models and associated information for new connections or modifications to existing facilities.|

 |Generator Commissioning Tests guidelines||This template is to be used when a market participant wants to commission a generator to the Western Power network.|

 |Generator compliance monitoring program requirements||A program for generators to monitor the performance of the plant to ensure ongoing compliance with performance standards.|

-The GPS submission template is used to capture Generator Performance Standards (GPS).
-A completed GPS Submission Template should be provided to us as part of the application process for all transmission connected generating systems.
+The Generator Performance Standards Template is used to capture Generator Performance Standards (GPS).
+A completed GPS Template should be provided to us as part of the application process for all transmission connected generating systems.

 |Guidelines for acceptable use of ICT systems||The Guidelines for acceptable use of ICT systems seeks to ensure that ICT systems are used in a legal, ethical and responsible manner.
 The IT and Records Management policy sets out record-keeping obligations, and the ICT Cyber Security Standard sets out obligations to protect our systems.|